PhotoBBInPhilly2008.JPG

 As the founder of DanceInTime, Barb offers private and group classes, leads Hispanic Heritage Month and Women’s History Month programs, and runs high-energy Salsa Bootcamps.
 She has designed team-building programs (including a Salsa session for the Baltimore Ravens Cheerleaders), trained contestants for “Dancing with the Stars”-style fundraisers, and prepared wedding couples for their “first dance."
 Barb has also been the emcee at community events where she teaches dance.

-In academia, she has taught credit dance classes at American University, George Washington University, the University of Maryland, George Mason University, and Prince George’s Community College, and offered non-credit classes at the Peabody Conservatory of Music.
-Barb also produced a short educational documentary film on the global popularity of Rueda de Casino.
-In addition, in 2025, she published and co-authored Lunar Cars and Magic Words, a very imaginative children’s book with a mathematical twist to the plot.
+She has taught credit dance classes at colleges including American University, George Washington University, the University of Maryland, George Mason University, and Prince George’s Community College.
+She also taught a non-credit class at the Peabody Conservatory of Music.
+Barb produced a short educational documentary film on the global popularity of Rueda de Casino.

 In November 2024, Barb published Salsa Dancing & Rueda de Casino Guidebook, featuring hundreds of step descriptions with companion videos, plus chapters on styling, lead/follow technique, music, and Latin rhythms.
 The book is also part memoir, with pictures of dance events and funny “side notes.”
 In early 2025, former DanceInTime team-member, “Nancy Salsa,” interviewed Barb about the book and her dance career.